MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 The content index for an app.

 **content pack**
  A collection of pre-packaged datasets, reports, and dashboards.
-Now **apps**, learn [about the new workspace experience](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces).
+These are being replaced with **apps**, learn [about the new workspace experience](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces).

 **content view**